 Independence Υ N N/A Comment / Action Required 8.
 What is the breakdown of Audit and Risk Committee members and Chairperson in terms of executive Governing Body members, non-executive Governing Body members and external members?
 9. Is the Audit and Risk Committee Chairperson different to the Chairperson of the Governing Body?
-Relationship with the Executive and Other Participants Υ N N/A Comment / Action Required 10.
+Relationship with the Executive and Other Participants Y N N/A Comment / Action Required 10.
 Are the executive members of the organisation invited to attend Audit and Risk Committee meetings, participate in discussions and provide information to the Audit and Risk Committee as required?
-11. Do the President Secretary / Financial Controller, Head of Internal Audit and the Committee and Auditor Controller.
 11. Do the President, Secretary /Financial Controller, Head of Internal Audit and the Comptroller and Auditor General routinely attend all Audit and Risk Committee meetings?
 If not, do they attend for specific meetings or specific agenda items, at the request of the Committee?
 Managing Conflicts of Interest Υ N N/A Comment / Action Required 12.
 Is there a register of Audit and Risk Committee members' interests?
 13. Are members regularly required to declare any potential conflict of interest with any of the business items on the agenda for Audit and Risk Committee meetings?
 14. In instances where a member declares an interest in an agenda item, what action is taken?
-Skills and Experience The Audit and Risk Committee should collectively possess an appropriate range of skills (skills mix) to perform its functions to the required standard. Υ N N/A Comment / Action Required 15.
+Skills and Experience e Audit and Risk Committee should collectively possess an appropriate range of skills (skills mix) to perform its functions to the quired standard.
+Y N N/A Comment / Action Required 15.
 Are there formal assessment criteria for the appointment of the Audit and Risk Committee Chair?
 Does the assessment criteria for Audit and Risk Committee members include (or expect members to acquire as soon as possible after appointment) an understanding of: the Institute's culture, objectives and challenges? the Institute's structure, including key relationships such as that with the Minister and Department of Education and Skills? relevant legislation or other rules governing the Institutes?